pgbouncer/pgbouncer/doc/config.rst

 HBA file format
 ===============

-It follows the format of PostgreSQL pg_hba.conf file: http://www.postgresql.org/docs/9.4/static/auth-pg-hba-conf.html
+It follows the format of PostgreSQL pg_hba.conf file - http://www.postgresql.org/docs/9.4/static/auth-pg-hba-conf.html

 There are following differences: